jlmcgraw/networkUtilities/readme.md

 ##iosToHtml.pl
 	Convert an IOS/NXOS/ACE/ASA config file into very basic HTML, creating links between commands referencing lists and that list (e.g. access lists, route maps, prefix lists, service-policies etc etc).

-	Very useful for trying to follow complex configurations
+	Will also link between files for various things (route next hop, interface subnets etc) for all files in the set you're analyzing

-	It's best to start with all of your configuration files in one directory
+	Very useful for trying to follow the flow of complex configurations

 	e.g.:
-		./iosToHtml.pl -e -h ./sample_configs/*.cfg
+		./iosToHtml.pl -e -h -f -s ./sample_configs/*.cfg

 ##annotate_hosts_and_networks_in_file.pl
 	Parse a text file (router config, ACL etc etc) containing host and/or